gabrielsoule/resonarium/python-bindings.md

 You'll find the `.so` library file in the build directory.
 By default, the library is not installed system-wide.
 Only MacOS is supported as of writing.

 The bindings can be found in `ResonariumPy.cpp`.
+An LLM should be able to generate fantastic documentation given the `.cpp` file and the appropriate prompt.
 The simple script below demonstrates how to manipulate parameters, play MIDI, and record the result.

 ```python
 import resonarium